bxdoan/bxdoan/README.md

 <div align="center">

-> The person who says it cannot be done should not interrupt the person who is doing it.
+> Forgetting is like a wound.
+The wound may heal, but it has already left a scar.

-> — Chinese Proverb —
+> — Monkey D Luffy —

 </div>